igordanchenko/yet-another-react-lightbox/CONTRIBUTING.md

 ## Code of Conduct

 Yet Another React Lightbox has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Submitting an Issue

-Before you commit your time to code a new feature or a bug fix, be sure to open a feature request or a bug report under the project [Issues](https://github.com/igordanchenko/yet-another-react-lightbox/issues) to be sure your PR will be accepted once done.
+Before committing your time to coding a new feature or fixing a bug, make sure to open a feature request or a bug report in the project's [Issues](https://github.com/igordanchenko/yet-another-react-lightbox/issues) section to ensure that your pull request will be accepted once it is done.

 ## Sending a Pull Request